Multiplayer online battle arena: Gameplay

-Heroes typically fall into one of several roles, such as tank, damage dealer, and support, each of which having unique designs, strengths, and weaknesses.
-MOBAs typically offer a large number of viable playable heroes for the player to choose from – League of Legends, for instance, began with 40, and has continued to add characters over the game's lifespan, reaching 100 in 2012 and 150 in 2020.
-This adds to the overall complexity of the game as players must be aware of an ever-increasing list of available characters.
-Choosing the correct character to play is itself a skill in the MOBA genre, as players must weigh the available options to decide which character best suits their skill set, teammates, and opponents.
-Players usually find at least one hero they excel at playing, often referred to as a "main", and familiarize themselves with the remaining roster.
-Additionally, each hero is deliberately limited in the roles they can fulfill.
-No single hero is supposed to be powerful enough to win the game without support from their team.
+Heroes typically fall into one of several roles, such as tank, damage dealer, and support, each with unique designs, strengths, and weaknesses.
+MOBAs typically offer a large number of viable playable heroes – League of Legends, for instance, began with 40, and added characters over time, reaching 100 in 2012 and 150 in 2020.
+This adds to the overall complexity of the game as players must be aware of an increasing list of available characters.
+Choosing the right character is a skill, requiring players to evaluate available options and select one that fits their skill set, team composition, and opposing picks.
+Players often find a hero they excel at, referred to as a "main", and familiarize themselves with the remaining roster.
+Each hero is limited in the roles they can fulfill.
+No single hero is supposed to be powerful enough to win the game without team support.
 This creates a strong emphasis on teamwork and cooperation.
-The genre rewards players that are capable of cooperating with their teammates to execute an effective strategy, enabling full potential of their individual abilities and mechanical skills.
+The genre rewards players that are capable of cooperating with teammates to execute an effective strategy, enabling full potential of their individual abilities and mechanical skills.

 Each player typically receives a small amount of gold per second during the course of the game.
 Moderate amounts of gold are rewarded for killing hostile computer-controlled units and larger amounts are rewarded for killing enemy heroes.
 Gold is used by heroes to buy a variety of different items that range in price and impact.
 For the most part, this involves improving the combat viability of the hero, although there may be other items that support the hero or team as a whole in different ways.
 As the heroes of each team get stronger, they can use multiple strategies to gain an advantage.
-These strategies can include securing objectives, killing enemy heroes and gaining levels by killing computer-controlled units.
-The stronger a team gets, the more capable they are at destroying the enemy team and their base, as well as protecting their own.
+These strategies can include securing objectives, killing enemy heroes, and gaining levels by defeating computer-controlled units.
+As a team grows stronger, they gain greater control over the map, apply more pressure on the opponent, and become more capable of dismantling the enemy's defenses and structures, ultimately leading to the destruction of their base.